 Shakuma Raregroove is the former sorcerer-king of Raregroove and by far the most evil member of his family.
 He started a war with the kingdom of Symphonia purely for fun, destroying both countries and all their citizens.
 He killed Haru's grandfather, the king of Symphonia, with a deadly curse.
 He abondoned his son (King) Gale so he would spend his life enduring so much suffering until he became a world-destroying nihilist.
 He allows his magical student Haja to initially believe that he merely wants to take over the world, before killing him and revealing that his true plan is to destroy all of reality out of nothing more than hatred and sadism.
+On top of all this, unlike most villains in the series, he was never influenced by a Dark Bring and did everything of his own free will.

 Evil Is Sexy: Reina, although she turns out to be not so evil.